solothought/shabdawali/README.md

 ### Events

-You may want to play music on piano with key press effect, events can help you
+You may want to play music on a piano with key press effects.
+Events can help you:

 ```js
 {